MarcinKilarski/Website-Audit/seo.md

 Overview

-Users and search engines may be able to access your pages by using different versions of your site’s URL:
+Users and search engines may be able to access your pages by using different versions of your site's URL:

-- HTTP + www (e.g. http://www.example.ie)
+- HTTP + www (e.g. http://<span></span>www.example.ie)
-- HTTP + non-www (e.g. http://example.ie)
+- HTTP + non-www (e.g. http://<span></span>example.ie)
-- HTTPS + www (e.g. https://www.example)
+- HTTPS + www (e.g. https://<span></span>www.example)
-- HTTPS + non-www (e.g. https://example.ie)
+- HTTPS + non-www (e.g. https://<span></span>example.ie)

 Each website should help its visitors navigate to a page with the correct version of the domain.
 This can be resolved by setting up a directive on your server, which will automatically redirect users to the correct URL.
-This way, your users will not see a ‘Not Secure’ label when landing on an unsecured version of your domain.
+This way, your users will not see a ‘Not Secure' label when landing on an unsecured version of your domain.
 Furthermore, your ranking signals will not be split when linked to the www version of your domain instead of non-www, and vice-versa.

 It is important to pick one main version of your domain and set up redirects from the other ones to avoid any issues in the future.